-Respondent shall not manage or function as the responsible licensee manager for or be the administrator of any veterinary hospital for the duration of his or herRespondent's probation.
-For purposes of this term, "responsible licensee manager" means the individual set forth in Business and Professions Code section 4853, subdivision (c).
+Respondent shall not manage or function as the responsible licensee manager for or be the administrator of any veterinary hospital for the duration of his or her Respondent's probation.
+For purposes of this term. icensee manager" means the individua "responsible licensee 4853, subdivision (c).

-8910.
-Continuing Education
+8910. | Continuing Education

-Within sixty (60) days of the effective date of this decision Decision, and on an annual basis thereafter, Respondent shall submit to the Board for its prior approval, an educational program or course related to Respondent's specific area(s) of weakness which shall not be less than [insert hours per year], for each year of probation.
+Within sixty (60) days of the effective date of this decision decision, and on an annual basis thereafter, Respondent shall submit to the Board for its prior approval, an educational program or course related to Respondent's specific area(s) of weakness which shall not be less than hours per year], for each year of probation.
 Upon successful completion of the course, Respondent shall provide proof to the Board.
 This program shall be in addition to the Continuing Education required of all licensees for licensure renewal.
 All costs shall be borne by Respondent.

-81011.
+84011.
 Clinical Training

-Within sixty (60) days of the effective date of this decisionDecision, Respondent shall submit an outline of an intensive clinical training program to the Board for its prior approval.
+successfully complete the training program and may be required to pass an examination related to the program's contents administered by the Board or its designee.
+All costs shall be borne by Respondent.
+Within sixty (60) days of the effective date of this decision.
+Respondent shall submit an outline of an intensive clinical training program to the Board for its prior approval.
 The exact number of hours and the specific content of the program shall be determined by the Board or its designee.
-Respondent shall successfully complete the training program and may be required to pass an examination related to the program's contents administered by the Board or its designee.
-All costs shall be borne by Respondent.
+Respondent shall